unexpectedjs/unexpected/documentation/array/to-be-an-array-whose-items-satisfy.md

-Asserts all items of an array satisfies a given function.
+Asserts that all items of an array satisfies a given function.

 <!-- evaluate -->
 ```javascript